BIOP/ijp-imagetoatlas/registration_with_deepslice.md

 * `Slices channels, 0-based` - used to select the channels you want to export to DeepSlice.
 You can for instance export a nuclear channel only (DAPI).
 * `Section Name Prefix` - prefix of the image name when exported
 * `QuickNII dataset folder` - choose an empty folder: exported sections will be put in this empty folder.
-At the end of the procedure, you will need to put back in this folder the resulting xml file given by DeepSlice web interface
+At the end of the procedure, you will need to put back in this folder the resulting xml file given by DeepSlice web interface (it has to be named **exactly** `results.xml`)
 * `Allow change of atlas slicing angle` - When checked, ABBA will adapt the atlas slicing angle based on the median slicing angles given by DeepSlice.
 If you don't want to modify the atlas slicing angle, you can uncheck this box.
 * `Allow change of position along the slicing axis` - you probably want to let this box checked.
 If not, the slices will stay at their location along the axis.
 * `Maintain the rank of the slices` - if you allow to change the position of slices along the axis (checkbox above), it may occur that deepslice swap some slices position (Slices 1-2-3-4-5 might be reordered  1-2-4-3-5 for instance).
 If you are sure of your slice order, you may want to avoid such change and let this box checked.
 * `Affine transform in plane` - allow to transform the slices in plane.
-There may be rare cases where you want to avoid it, but I don't know which ones.
+There may be rare cases where you want to avoid it, but I don't know which ones, so let it checked.

 After pressing ok, you get this window: